Orange Juice Crumb Cake

 1. Preheat oven to 350 and spray a 13×9 pan with cooking spray.

-2. Mix 2 cups flour, brown sugar and cinnamon together in a medium bowl.
-Add to food processor.
+2. Add 2 cups flour, brown sugar and cinnamon to food processor and pulse until combined.
 Cut butter into one inch pieces and add to processor.
 Process until crumbly.
 Set aside.

 3. Put 1/2 cup soft butter, sugar, eggs and vanilla in mixing bowl.
 Mix until well blended.